input-output-hk/engineering/blog/2023-09-11-bartek-internship.md

 # Internship in GHC at IOG

-My name is Bartłomiej Cieślar, and today marks the end of my 5-month long internship at IOG.
+My name is Bartłomiej Cieślar, and I have been done a 5-month long internship at IOG.
 Throughout the internship my work was focused on improving the Glasgow Haskell Compiler.
 In this post I share a bit about the work that I did and the new features that will be available in GHC 9.10 thanks to me.